 - Do they have restrictions, i.e., are pets allowed in residential facilities?

 Remember to have pen and paper by the phone if you are taking notes before you call a service provider.

 If they have a chronic illness or are dealing with sensory loss learn as much about it as you can.
-Review the education modules on this site, including:
+Review the education modules and blogs on this site, including: